Illegal Interview Questions and Female Applicants

 Tips for Female Job Applicants

 Female job applicants should be particularly careful not to expose personal information during the interview process that is not relevant to the job position itself.
-Oftentimes a person may inadvertently offer information during the pre-interview phase to "break the ice" information that would be considered illegal if asked by the interviewer.
-To further your chances of success during an interview, it is best to leave personal information out of all discussions during the interview phase, including follow up discussions by phone and email.
+Oftentimes an interviewee may inadvertently offer information during the pre-interview phase to "break the ice" — information that could not be legally requested by the interviewer.
+To further your chances of success during the interview process, it is best to leave personal information out of all discussions, including follow-up discussions by phone or email.

 Get a Legal Case Review